KensoDev/gong/README.md

 chmod +x .git/hooks/commit-msg
 ```

+### `gong create`

+Gong create will open the browser on the issue tracker create ticket flow.
+You
+can then copy over the issue-id and run `gong start` which will create the
+branch and you cn start working on your ticket.

 ## Issues/Feedback

 If you have any issues, please open one here on Github or hit me up on twitter [@KensoDev](https://twitter.com/KensoDev)